quintonbjohnson/pawnee-mail/README.md

 - Mailbox: the class that represent a Mailbox object.
 Allows the user to move and remove messages between mailboxes.
 - Message: the class that reperesent a Message object.
 Contains a header, sender, time, and message body.
-- Pawnee Mail: the main "runner" of the project.
+- PawneeMail: the main "runner" of the project.
 Contains the JavaFX interface and creates a GUI to observe the mailboxes and their interactions.
 - Person: the class that represent a Person object.
 Represents the sender, and his or her info.
 - Server: the back end of the project that generates random messages to allocate to different mailboxes.